 From Nordkapp to Roros, roundabout 2000 kilometers.
 The time spent on E1 in Norway was, looking back, the best of my whole 8000 kilometers E1 adventure.
 The scenery, the remoteness, being at the mercy of the elements, but also the people I met along the way – they all made my time in Norway unforgettable.
 There’d be so much to write about my time up there, but I don’t want to waffle on at this point.
 There is plenty of reading material here and here for those interested.

 Since I have all these great memories, why not returning to this wonderful place and completing the length of Norway?
 Picking this low hanging fruit.
 From Roros to Lindesnes.
 Another 1000 kilometers to Norway’s southernmost point.
-Roughly following the yellow track on the map on the right, using https://ut.no/kart to plot the route.
+Exploring Norway's south-western corner.
+An area unfamiliar to me.

 For the sake of completness, the route description includes the parts already hiked (the green line on the map above).